fjdiazt/dazscript-types/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Mozilla version 2.0 License.
 See the LICENSE file for more details.

-Remember to replace `dazscript-types` and `MyType` with the actual name of your npm package and the types you're providing.
-Also, adjust any other details as necessary to fit your project.